yshestakov/container-openldap/README.md

 docker run \
 	--volume /data/slapd/database:/var/lib/ldap \
 	--volume /data/slapd/config:/etc/ldap/slapd.d \
-	--detach averbeck/openldap:latest
+	--detach quay.io/yshestakov/openldap:latest
 ```

 You can also use data volume containers.
 Please refer to:
 > [https://docs.docker.com/engine/tutorials/dockervolumes/](https://docs.docker.com/engine/tutorials/dockervolumes/)

-Note: By default this image is waiting an **mdb**  database backend, if you want to use any other database backend set backend type via the LDAP_BACKEND environment variable.
+Note: By default this image is waiting an **mdb**  database backend, if you
+want to use any other database backend set backend type via the `LDAP_BACKEND`
+environment variable.

 ### TLS